 - 81 percent of the shooters -- were under the age of 25.

-Half of the cases were family members killing other family members -- brothers, sisters, cousins.
+Half of the cases were family members killing other family members.

 Nearly all of them involved a handgun that was not properly secured.

-The stats and the stories inspired the Safety Bullet's design.
-It's just like a regular ammo cartridge -- same primer and casing -- but the bullet itself is a neoprene ball.
+Read more about the stats and the stories inspired the Safety Bullet's design at www.safetybullet.com/home.html.
+It's just like a regular ammo cartridge, same primer and casing, but the bullet itself is a neoprene ball.